Kurnool Medical College: History

 During the year 2001-02 and 2002-03 an examination hall of capacity 400 and an examination hall/lecture gallery of capacity 400 members was also constructed in the college for the increased seats.
 Renovation of the Physiology and Anatomy departments was done.
 Extra accommodation is also provided to the students in the hostels both for men and women.
 Construction work for the new mortuary building is also in progress and a new pathology laboratory is also provided.

 During December 2006 and January 2007 students and faculty of this college were celebrating their Golden jubilee function.
 It marked the completion of 50 successful years after establishment.
 They invited Dr. Abdul Kalam, President of India to this program.

 Kurnool medical college celebrated the golden jubilee celebrations in a Grand way.

 Recently on 29 July 2016, Diamond jubilee celebrations were started in a magnificent way.

 In the year 2020 Andhra Government has allocated Rs 720 Crores for the modernisation of Kurnool Government General Hospital under Naadu-Nedu programme.
 Officials concerned have also prepared designs and plans for new constructions to fast pace the work.
 Currently on an average the hospital draws around 3000 out-patients on daily basis.
-These patients belongs to Kurnool and nearby districts and from neighbouring states of Telangana and Karnatka.
+These patients belongs to Kurnool and nearby districts and from neighbouring states of Telangana and Karnataka.
 The 36 unit hospital currently has only 300 doctors for a 1,150 bed strength.
 With several current buildings being in bad shape and repair works pending for others there is a urgent need for construction of new buildings with modern technology.
 Additionally,recently a state level cancer institute has also been constructed in collaboration with Tata foundation in the premises.
 Once the modernisation work gets completed Kurnool Government General Hospital will become the largest health care centre in Andhra Pradesh.